Swimming Pool Accidents

 Drowning can take a person’s life quickly.
 Young children are the most vulnerable.
 When a loved one drowns, a family is left with the devastating and painful challenge of trying to move on without them.
 Even when someone survives a near-drowning, there are often serious personal injuries.
 Permanent brain injuries can result just minutes after a person stops breathing or if a person experiences decreased oxygen.

-If you or a loved one has been injured in a swimming pool accident, you may be able to bring a claim against the property owner, pool operator, pool maintenance company or a manufacturer of defective pool equipment.
+If you or a loved one has been injured in a swimming pool accident, you may not be able to work for a period of time.
+You may face significant medical bills and need time to focus on rehabilitation.
+You may need to bring a claim against the property owner, pool operator, maintenance company or manufacturer of defective pool equipment to recover damages.
 If a loved one has been killed in a drowning, you may be able to bring a wrongful death claim.

 The Boston personal injury lawyers at Breakstone, White & Gluck are experienced in handling cases involving premises liability, product liability and wrongful death.
 If you or a family member has been injured, contact us today for a free legal consultation at 617-723-7676 or 800-379-1244.

 Slips and Falls

 Requirements for Keeping Safe and Secure Home Swimming Pools in Massachusetts

 Under Massachusetts law, swimming pool owners must surround their pool with a fence at least four feet tall.
 The fence should have a self-latching and self-closing gate.

 If the enclosure includes the home, doors must have alarms.
 Property owners must also take other reasonable steps to prevent children from getting past their pool fence.